Access to Courses

 Transfer credit (including study abroad)

-• Equivalent transfer credit may be used to fulfill OS concentration requirements.
+• Equivalent transfer credit may be used to fulfill OS major requirements.
 Other types of transfer credit may be used upon approval of the program director.

-• A maximum of three transfer courses may be counted to fulfill concentration requirements.
-Additional transfer courses may only be counted with approval of the concentration advisor.
+• A maximum of three transfer courses may be counted to fulfill major requirements.
+Additional transfer courses may only be counted with approval of the major advisor.

 • In cases where students wish to register for independent study credit in a term different from the term when the work was actually completed, registration for independent study may be delayed only to the next full term (no further).